 - Don’t rely on an antimalware solution to save you.
 That’s because even as researchers continue to make notable progress on defense against ransomware, you can count on their protection.

-The good thing is that there is a large variety of security solutions now available that offer dedicated antimalware protection.
+The good thing is that there is a large variety of security solutions now available that offer dedicated ransomware protection.
 Typically, however, vendors reserve antimalware protection for their paid commercial programs that you have to buy or

 There are a couple of excellent free solutions available, too.